brurucy/pydbsp/README.md

 </a>
 </div>

-Amazing! we **did** indeed get a almost `2x` speedup.
+Amazing! we **did** indeed get an almost `2x` speedup.
 Definitely less dramatic than the previous ones, but a significant one nonetheless.